-Aquacultural Laboratory Techniques
+FAS 1401L Aquacultural Laboratory Techniques

 The field of aquaculture uses a number of laboratory techniques to assist the technician in the treatment of fish, identification of fish, breeding techniques, raising of fish, feeding, and a whole host of controls on the artificial environment of the aquarium.
 This laboratory teaches the techniques used in the field.
 A special fee will be charged for this course.
+Prerequisites: College level reading and writing skills are required.

-Aquacultural Field Techniques
+Aquacultural Field Techniques 3 Credits